ThomasSojan/K8s/commands/imperative-cmds.md

 You can then update the YAML file with the replicas or any other field before creating the deployment.

+`kubectl edit deployment my-deployment`

+With Deployments you can easily edit any field/property of the POD template.
+Since the pod template is a child of the deployment specification,  with every change the deployment will automatically delete and create a new pod with the new changes.
+So if you are asked to edit a property of a POD part of a deployment you may do that simply by running the command

 ## Service

 Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379